2021 Boston Pops July 4th Spectacular Concert

 The 2021 Boston Pops July 4th Spectacular to take place at Tanglewood, where Keith Lockhart will lead a live televised and live streamed performance of patriotic favorites, with special appearances by Jon Batiste, bandleader of The Late Show with Stephen Colbert, and legendary singer Mavis Staples.
 The fireworks finale—to take place from the Boston Common in partnership with the City of Boston—will also be broadcast as part of the live televised broadcast, 8-10:30 pm.

-Global asset manager Eaton Vance is Presenting Sponsor, marketing its fourth year as principal supporter of the July 4th event.
+Global asset manager Eaton Vance is Presenting Sponsor, marking its fourth year as principal supporter of the July 4th event.
 Bloomberg is Major Sponsor and Media Partner, also marking its fourth year of commitment to the event.

-Concert will be strictly limited to an audience of 9,000, per the allowance set for all Tanglewood Season Performances by the Berkshire local health authorities.
 Read the June 4 announcement about attendance cap and protocols for the 2021 Tanglewood Season.

 Concert steam will broadcast live on Bloomberg TV and Radio, as well as locally in Boston on WHDH-TV Channel 7, from 8 to 11 pm.
 The concert will be available to stream on Bloomberg.com and on Bloomberg's mobile and Apple TV platforms for 24 days after the live performance.